NVIDIA/NeMo-Guardrails/docs/getting_started/hello-world.md

   bot express empathy
 ```

-Note that for the flow above, we do not need to define the canonical forms `user express feeling good` and `bot express empathy`.
-This is because the LLM can generate appropriate bot responses given the user input and the specified canonical form for the bot response i.e. given 'bot express empathy', the LLM can generate a response that looks like "I'm sorry to hear that".
+Note that for the flow above, we do not need to define the canonical forms `user express feeling good` and 'bot express empathy`.
+This is because the LLM can generate appropriate bot responses given the user input and the specified canonical form for the bot response, i.e., given 'bot express empathy', the LLM can generate a response that looks like "I'm sorry to hear that".

 The overall flow now looks like this: